July 26, 2023

 In the weeks and months that followed, news media interest remained elevated.
 LLNL was inundated with requests for interviews and visit requests, including from countries such as Japan, South Korea, Taiwan, Finland, Portugal, France, Slovenia, Austria, Germany, and the United Kingdom.
 The media sought to learn from Lab scientists what would come next.

-In January, a crew from CBS-TV’s “60 Minutes” visited NIF.
+In January, a crew from the CBS-TV’s“60 Minutes” visited NIF.
 Scott Pelley, one of the news magazine’s hosts, interviewed Budil and several scientists who worked on the ignition campaign.
 Pelley also received what he described as “the first look at what’s left of the target assembly that changed history, an artifact like Bell’s first phone or Edison’s light bulb.

 “We liken the first ignition to the first Wright brothers flight which covered only 120 feet,” Pelley said in the broadcast.
 “It was 44 years from a puddle jump to supersonic flight.
 Whether fusion power is 10 or 50 years away is now mainly an engineering problem.
 Lawrence Livermore has proven that from a machine, a star is born.”